 Alignment Value

 Cross-functional alignment prevents costly rework.
-When engineering and product synchronize on requirements, they avoid building the wrong thing—potentially saving weeks of development time.
+When engineering and product synchronize on requirements, they avoid building the wrong thing — potentially saving weeks of development time.
+Amazon operationalizes this with their two-pizza rule: if two pizzas can't feed the group, the meeting is too large to make high-quality decisions.

 Relationship Value